 A: We travel in vans so we can get off the beaten track and gain access to unique historical sites.
 We spend an average of three hours driving each day, some days more and others less.
 Visiting the ancient sites involves walking over uneven terrain and climbing steps.
 Because people come from all over the world to join the Footsteps of Paul Experience, you are responsible to arrange your own flights to Hatay, Turkey, where the trip begins, returning from Athens, Greece, where the trip concludes.

 Q: What level of physical fitness is required for the trip?

-A: You need to be physically fit to participate.
-Every day we will be driving considerable distances and then walking up and down hills in cool to warm conditions.
+A: You need to be physically fit to participate, but it is not nearly as rigorous as the Footsteps of Jesus Experience.
+Every day we will be driving considerable distances and then walking up and down hills in cool to warm conditions as we visit the various sites.
 You should be walking up and down hills three times a week for at least the month before we depart, preferably carrying a loaded knapsack.
 You will need comfortable walking shoes with good tread and adequate ankle support.

 Q: What will I need to bring on the trip?

 A: You will bring a medium-sized soft-sided suitcase and a knapsack or shoulder bag.
 You will pack lightweight, layered clothing, sturdy walking shoes, comfortable sandals, and a hat.
 The weather can vary considerably from warm to cool to rainy.
 No formal or dressy attire needed.
 You will need things like a camera, sunscreen, a flashlight, water bottles, a Bible, and something to write with.
 You will be provided a Companion Guide for the trip which includes a trip journal.
 You will need to pack and load your luggage in the van each day and unload each night.
 You will take your knapsack or shoulder bag with you each day to carry your water, Bible, Companion Guide, and other essentials.